 Road Rage?
 Not exactly.

-On July 28th, 2015, A Johnson County Kansas jury rendered a verdict in a criminal case that should give cyclists great reason for concern.
+On July 28th, 2015, A Johnson County Kansas jury rendered a verdict in a criminal case that should give cyclists great reason for concern. [pullquote type=”right”] If a jury is the voice of a community, then Johnson County is a scary place to be a cyclist.[/pullquote]

 The Johnson County District attorney charged and prosecuted Paul Hanley, of Olathe, Kansas, with the charge of Aggravated Battery, a felony, following a car bicycle collision last fall near Heritage Park in South Johnson County.
 The cyclist was riding alone and lawfully using a public thoroughfare.
 There had been no confrontation or interaction between the parties.
 The cyclist assumes that the driver must have felt irritated at having to wait at a stop sign while the rider passed him.